What We Do

 Our Engineering Processes

-All work is tracked as stories in our Kanban project management tool.
+All work is tracked in our Kanban project management tool.
 This enables the entire team to visually understand what is in development.
-Stories are either assigned to specific team members by project managers or self assigned.
-Both the product manager and developers create stories.
-We maintain a roadmap, using data and business insights to decide on roadmap candidates.
-A weekly product newsletter is sent out to the engineering team to keep us focused and transparent.
+We maintain a high level roadmap but don't schedule past a month (two or three sprints).
+It's a useful tool to visualise timelines and provide insight into upcoming projects but it's not an ultimate source of truth.
+A bi-weekly product newsletter is sent out to the engineering team to keep us focused and transparent.